-Guidelines for a Marston Muddy Boots Scholarship Proposal
+Guidelines for a Marston Muddy Boots Scholarship Proposal.

-(total max 1500 words excluding references, minimum 1 image/map/figure)
+These are guidelines only to help you, feel free to structure your proposal differently if appropriate, but use maximum 1500 words excluding references, minimum 1 image/map/figure)

 I. Introduction

 - Problem Statement (one concise sentence) & significance (who would potentially be interested in your study?)
 This section places your study in the context of bigger problems. - Purpose (one sentence) and objectives (itemize the major research questions). - Study Area (location and description; justify your choice of study area.
 Is it just convenient or especially well-suited to achieve purpose & objectives?)